bcbi/REDCap.jl/README.md

 ```julia
 import_project_info(data=Dict(:project_title=>"New name"), returnFormat=:csv)
 ```
 String values are accepted.
-If the string is a file name, the contents of the file are sent; otherwise, it is sent directly as part of the API request.
+If the string is a file name, the contents of the file are sent; otherwise, the value is sent directly as part of the API request.
 ```julia
 data_string = """
     [{"data_access_group_name":"CA Site","unique_group_name":"ca_site"},